awsdocs/amazon-redshift-developer-guide/doc_source/r_STV_WLM_QMR_CONFIG.md

 ## Sample Query<a name="r_STV_WLM_QMR_CONFIG-sample-query2"></a>

-To view the QMR rule definitions for all user\-defined queues \(service classes greater than 5\), run the following query\.
+To view the QMR rule definitions for all service classes greater than 5 \(which includes user\-defined queues\), run the following query\.
+For a list of service class IDs, see [WLM Service Class IDs](cm-c-wlm-system-tables-and-views.md#wlm-service-class-ids)\.

 ```
 Select *